UnumID/Server-SDK-Typescript/README.md

       "publicKey": string, // subjects and verifiers use this to verify your signatures on credentials }
     "encryption": {
-      "privateKey": string, // you use this to encrypt credentials you send to subjects "publicKey": string, // subjects use this to decrypt credentials they receive from you }
+      "privateKey": string, // not used
+      "publicKey": string, // not used; but part of the issuer did doc }
   }
 }
 ```

-### issueCredential
+### issueCredentials
 Issue a credential to a Subject, also known as a User.

 You need to provide your Issuer DID (created when you registered), as well as your signing and encryption private keys, which the Issuer uses to sign and encrypt the credential.
 You need to specify a credential `type`, which verifiers will use to later request the credential from the user.